dukeofsoftware/series-tracker-v2/README.md

 ## Features

+- Real-time data changes with `Firebase`
+- Full control over the profile with `firebase` (adding a profile picture, username, display name, changing password, changing email)
+- Secure authentication with `next-firebase-auth-edge`
+- Real-time messaging with Firebase

+- Built with `tailwindCSS`
+- Accessible components with Shadcn-ui
 - Dark/light mode switch with `next-themes`
-- Real-time data changes with `Firebase`
+- icons with `react-icons`
+- Responsive design

-- Type-safe API with `trpc`
+- Type-safe API with `tRPC`
+- Rate limiting
-- PWA export with `next-pwa`
+- Multi-language support (tr, en, de) with `next-intl`
 - Mail sender with `node-mailer`
+- PWA export with `next-pwa` you can download like an Android or iOS app.
+- Adding to favorites, rating, adding status

 - Pagination with `@tanstack/react-query`
-- Full control over the profile with `firebase` (adding a profile picture, username, display name, changing password, changing email)
-- Mobile responsive
-- Multi-language support (tr, en, de) with `next-intl`
-- Secure authentication with `next-firebase-auth-edge`
-- Data export with `react-CSV
 - Table functionality with `@tanstack/react-table`
-- User following
-- Adding to favorites, rating, adding status
+- Form validation with `react-hook-form` and `valibot`
+- Data export with `react-csv`
 - SEO support
-- Accessible components with Shadcn-ui
-- Form validation with `react-hook-form` and `valibot`
-- Rate limiting
-- icons with `react-icons`
 - Debouncing with `use-debounce`
-- Real-time messaging with Firebase
 - CI/CD with GitHub actions(every commit to preview or main branch automatically deploy new version to preview or production)

 ## Screenshots